-The spacecraft will fire an impactor in early 2019 to create an artificial crater.
-This will allow the spacecraft to collect a sample from beneath the surface of the asteroid.
+Hayabusa 2 fired an impactor into the asteroid in February 2019 to create an artificial crater.
+This allowed the spacecraft to collect a sample from beneath the surface of the asteroid.

 Hayabusa 2 will bring the asteroid sample to Earth in 2020.

 Hayabusa 2 deployed the first rovers to operate on an asteroid.

 Sept.
 21, 2018: Deployment of two Minerva-II1 rovers

 Oct.
 3, 2018: Deployment of MASCOT lander

 Oct.
 14 2018: Rehearsals began for touchdown on the asteroid